-The Lesbian, Gay, Bisexual and Transgender (LGBT) Program promotes the employment; advancement and retention of persons with differing gender identity and gender expression in the Department of Commerce.
+The Lesbian, Gay, Bisexual and Transgender (LGBT) Program promotes the employment; advancement and retention of persons with differing sexual orientation, gender identity, and gender expression in the Department of Commerce.
 The LGBT Program serves as a resource to assist managers in identifying and resolving employment, retention, and work environment issues affecting LGBT employees at the DOC.

 Program Manager: Cristina Bartolomei